jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

  4. A Julia method which computes the function.

 !!! warning
-    User-defined opterators cannot be re-registered or deleted.
+    User-defined operators cannot be re-registered or deleted.

 You can obtain a reference to the operator using the `model[:key]` syntax: